mkm29/uds-utils/README.md

 ### scan.sh

 A vulnerability scanning tool that uses Grype to scan container images from UDS packages.
-It dynamically discovers packages from your registry.
+It dynamically discovers packages from your registry with intelligent version filtering and architecture support.

 #### Prerequisites